marcxzz/LiftWise/README.md

 - Users
 - Gyms
-- Subscriptions
+- Memberships
 - Reservations

 The **User** is the primary actor in the system: it is assigned a unique system-generated identifier, along with master and login information.
 Among such information, the email address plays a crucial role because it serves as the login and must therefore be unique across the platform, while first and last name can safely be repeated among distinct profiles.
-Each time a User subscribes to a **Subscription**, a Subscription record is created that tracks its validity period.
-The same User can have multiple Subscriptions of the same type as long as the dates do not overlap (this will be handled by backend logic).
+Each time a User subscribes to a **Membership**, a Membership record is created that tracks its validity period.
+The same User can have multiple Membership of the same type as long as the dates do not overlap (this will be handled by backend logic).

 The concept of **Gym** is equally central: each gym receives a unique identifier and maintains descriptive attributes such as name, address, and maximum capacity.
 The uniqueness constraint applies to the combination of name and address, so as to avoid duplicate master records while still allowing multiple facilities to carry the same name if located in different locations (will be handled by backend logic).
 Gyms serve as destinations for **Reservations** that Users can make.
 Each Reservation records date, start time, and end time.
 To protect usability, the system must prevent duplication: a User is not allowed to book the same time slot for the same Gym twice (it will be handled by the backend logic).

-Thus, a User can have multiple Subscriptions over time and multiple Reservations, while a Gymnasium can accommodate many Reservations of different Users in parallel up to the limit of its capacity.
+Thus, a User can have multiple Membership over time and multiple Reservations, while a Gymnasium can accommodate many Reservations of different Users in parallel up to the limit of its capacity.

 ## 🗨️ Conceptual Level: Class Diagram